IIITLucknowSWEngg/CSITTeam012/Assignment 01/SRS.md

 ### 2.2 Product Functions
 The system will support the following major functionalities:
 1. **User Registration and Login**: Users must be able to register and log in with their credentials.
-2. **Event Browsing**: Users can browse upcoming movies and events.
+2. **Event Browsing**: Attendees can browse upcoming movies and events.
-3. **Seat Booking**: Users can select seats in a real-time seat map for movie or event bookings.
+3. **Seat Booking**: Attendees can select seats in a real-time seat map for movie or event bookings.
 4. **Payment Processing**: Secure online payment options for ticket purchases.
 5. **Admin Panel**: Admin users can manage movie schedules, user queries, and ticket sales.